ReconJSON/ReconJSON/DNS.md

 ### DNS

 The `DNS` object SHALL be used to describe the DNS configuration of a specific `Host`.
 If attribute values are not known, they MUST NOT be included unless specified otherwise in the description below.
-See DNS.md file for futher usage for the `Host` object.
+See DNS.md file for futher usage for the [`Host`](Host.md) object(s).

 The `DNS` object has the following attributes defined: